aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPTM to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTM and XLTM files.
+<h2>Why to Convert</h2>

+The need to convert PPTM to XLTM arises when a Python developer wants to add a feature to their application that allows users to convert their PPTM files to XLTM.
+This is useful for users who need to use the data from their PPTM files in an Excel format.

+<h2>How Aspose.Total Helps for PPTM to XLTM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is a two-step process.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPTM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a reliable and efficient way to convert PPTM to XLTM.

 {{% /blocks/products/pf/feature-page-summary %}}